Signed in as:

 USA Fencing holds two Parafencing competitions at North American Cups (NACs) during the fencing season.
 In most non-Olympic years, the national Parafencing championship is held at Summer Nationals over the 4th of July holiday.
 In Olympic years, the national Parafencing championship is usually held in April.

-Students come on Sunday at 3 pm to learn fencing and participate in tournaments at the local level.
+Students come on Sunday at 3 pm and Tuesday 6pm to learn fencing and participate in tournaments at the local level.

 Students may take private lessons; however, the primary focus is to learn the basics and have fun.